box-community/community-guidelines/README.md

 ## Contributing a new project

-Check our [Contribution Guidelines](.github/CONTRIBUTING.md) for instructions on adding your project to this GitHub organisation.
+Check our [Contribution Guidelines](.github/CONTRIBUTING.md) for instructions on adding your project to this GitHub organization.

 ## Code of Conduct

-All projects in this organisation are governed by our [Code of Conduct](.github/CODE_OF_CONDUCT.md).
+All projects in this organization are governed by our [Code of Conduct](.github/CODE_OF_CONDUCT.md).

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [devrel@box.com](mailto:devrel@box.com).
 All